satyajitsonkar96-afk/Cloud-Native-CI-CD-Pipeline-on-AWS/README.md

 ## 🚀 CI/CD Pipeline Stages

-1. Checkout Code
+### 1. Checkout Code

-Jenkins pulls latest code from GitHub.
+Jenkins pulls the latest source code from the GitHub repository.

-2. Install Dependencies
+### 2. Install Dependencies

-Creates Python virtual environment and installs requirements.
+Creates a Python virtual environment and installs the required dependencies from `requirements.txt`.

-3. Run test
+### 3. Run Tests

-Performs syntax validation using Python compilation.
+Performs basic syntax validation by compiling the Python files.

-4. Build Docker Image
+### 4. Build Docker Image

-Creates Docker image automatically.
+Builds a Docker image for the application automatically.

-5. Deploy Application
+### 5. Deploy Application

-Stops old container (if running)
-Removes existing container
-Runs new container with latest image
+Stops the existing container (if running), removes the old container, and starts a new container using the latest Docker image.
 ⸻

 ## 🔄 Automatic Deployment